amohamed11/anecdotalthoughts/content/posts/2021-05-building-a-lightweight-key-value-database-in-go.md

 }
 ```

-### Reading/Writing an on-disk Node
+### But first, some tests

-With the Node struct set, we can start on B+Tree operations.
-The first is writing a node to the DB file in the correct offset.
+With the Node struct done, we can start on B+Tree operations.
 But first, tests.
 Below is a simple test for setting/getting 100 key-value pairs.
 The test generates random values to use for key & value, each 5 bytes.

 ```go
 func TestSet100Keys(t *testing.T) {